tracel-ai/burn-lm/README.md

 ## Plugins

-Models can be easily integrated with Burn LM by implementing the `InferenceServer` trait to create a plugable server that can be added to the Burn LM registry.
+Models can be easily integrated with Burn LM by implementing the `InferenceServer` trait to create a pluggable server that can be added to the Burn LM registry.

 To bootstrap a new model server you can use the dedicated command `new`: